Emily Nasrallah

 She graduated from the Beirut College for Women (now the Lebanese American University) with an associate degree in arts in 1956.
 Two years later, she obtained a BA in education and literature from the American University of Beirut.
 She published her first novel "Birds of September" in 1962; the book was instantly acclaimed, and won three Arabic literary prizes.
 "Flight Against Time" was Nasrallah's first novel to be translated into English, published by the Canada-based Ragweed Press.

-She became a prolific writer, publishing many novels, children's stories, and short story collections, touching on themes such as family, village life, war, emigration, and women's rights.
+Nasrallah became a prolific writer, publishing many novels, children's stories, and short story collections, touching on themes such as family, village life, war, emigration, and women's rights.
 The latter was a subject she has maintained support for throughout her life.